Align your Digital Technology Strategy with Government Priorities

 Table 2: Cross Cutting Issues - Where Digital Technology Strategies Address Skills

-Developing your own strategy …. involves bringing many factors together to keep your strategy relevant, impactful and So, if your organisation is formulating or refreshing a strategy or considering a major investment, it could well be worth developing a deeper understanding.
-For example, if your strategy or investment relies on significant financial or stakeholder support from government entities, or where your own strategy might support national or local government achieve theirs.
+Developing your own strategy involves bringing many of the factors above and others together to keep it relevant, impactful and deliver its vision.
+So, if your organisation is formulating or refreshing a strategy or considering a major investment, it could well be worth developing a deeper understanding of relevant national and local government strategies.
+That may unlock opportunities such as access to government funding, and your organisation being seen as supporting national or local imperatives.

-The complicated nature of these government frameworks provokes a key question.
+The complicated nature of such government strategies provokes a key question.
 If your organisation is considering formulating or refreshing a strategy, or considering a major investment, is it immediately clear where you might interface with and potentially support a national agenda?

 Do let us know your thoughts on this evolving and exciting area.